Ishitach88/AD_Project/README.md

 Alzheimer's disease doesn't affect all brain cells equally.
 Some populations are devastated early, some try to compensate, and some actively drive the disease forward.
 The question we wanted to answer was simple but hard: **which cells do what, and how do they talk to each other during disease?**

-To explore this, we took a publicly available single-nucleus RNA-sequencing (snRNA-seq) dataset from human entorhinal cortex — the brain region that fails first in Alzheimer's disease — and ran a comprehensive multi-modal analysis on it.
+To explore this, we took a publicly available single-nucleus RNA-sequencing (snRNA-seq) dataset from human entorhinal cortex, the brain region that fails first in Alzheimer's disease and ran a comprehensive multi-modal analysis on it.
 This means we didn't just look at which genes change; we looked at how cell populations transition between healthy and diseased states over time, what signals they send to each other, and where the key molecular breakpoints are.

 This is an ongoing research project by Sri Sathya Sandilya Garemilla and Ishita Chopra.
 The code, figures, and analysis scripts are shared here for transparency and reproducibility.